rlinsdev/42-philosophers/README.md

 # Philosophers:
-In this project, we must solve the classic problem *diner philosopher* problem
+In this project, we must solve the classic problem *diner philosopher* problem.
+Read the 42's subject for more details, or check the videos linked down below.